StrawberryBe/analytics.de-DE/help/analyze/ad-hoc-analysis/c-overview-standard-reports.md

 ## Gruppen-Manager {#concept_E1433974A61144858E87334C006982B2}

-Statt eine einzelne Seite in einem Bericht zu verwenden, können Sie mehrere Seiten gruppieren und sie als Kategorien für Start-, Zwischen- oder Endpunkte im Bericht [!UICONTROL Fallout] und [!UICONTROL Site-Analyse] verwenden.
+Rather than using a single page in a report, you can group multiple pages and use them as categories for starting, intermediate, or destination location in the [!UICONTROL Fallout] and [!UICONTROL Site Analysis] reports.
 Sie können Gruppen vom Hauptmenü aus oder innerhalb des Berichts bearbeiten.
-Von Ihnen in „Marketing Reports and Analytics“ erstellte Kategorien erscheinen ebenfalls in der [!UICONTROL Checkpoint-Auswahl].
+Categories that you have created in marketing reports and analytics also appear in the [!UICONTROL Checkpoint Selector] list.

 <!--